ItsSeras/Laika-Aged-Through-Blood-Archipelago/README.md

 - Extract the downloaded BepInEx in your Laika:Aged Through Blood directory (default is C:\ProgramFiles (x86)\Steam\SteamApps\Common\Laika - Aged Through Blood).
 You can also right click on Laika in your Steam library > Properties > Installed Files > Browse and it will take you to the root folder.
 - Launch the game once to allow BepInEx to install required folders.
 Once the game successfully boots, close the game.
 - Return back to the root folder.
 Inside the newly extracted BepInEx, put all three of your downloaded .dll files (`LaikaMod.dll`, `Archipelago.MultiClient.Net.dll`, and `Newtonsoft.Json.dll`) inside the plugins folder (Should be ...Steam\steamapps\common\Laika - Aged Through Blood\BepInEx\plugins)
 - Launch the game and hit the `Play` button.
-If you see "Archipelago Edition" under the title alongside a new panel, then congrats!
+If you see "Archipelago Edition" under the title alongside a version number on the bottom left, then congrats!
 You successfully installed the Laika Archipelago mod!

 [This video](https://youtu.be/-YUsdD3nlbU) may assist with installation if you are unfamiliar with installing BepInEx or modding Unity games.